 If you’re planning a surfing tour from the United States to Mexico and Central America, it’s a good idea to plan ahead a bit.
+You can check Mysterious Heartland to see the oldest public university in New Mexico.

 After all, you wouldn’t embark on a surf trip without a thorough checklist, so why not look into the top surf spots in the region before you head down there?